stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 ## Overview

-In this chapter we will be taking a break from Vulkan to add support for a camera and input event processing based on the event handling functionality provided by GLFW.
+In this chapter we will be taking a break from Vulkan to add support for input event processing and a camera controller.

-There are several ways we could have gone about implementing event handling, we also discuss the rationale for the approach we have taken and illustrate some of the challenges we faced.
+There are several ways we could have gone about implementing event handling and we did try several different approaches.

+We discuss the rationale for our design as it is covered and illustrate some of the challenges we faced.

 ---